f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/httplb.rst

 ~~~~~~~~~~~~~

 Regional Edge
-  A Regional Edge (RE) is part of Voltera Global Network that provides connectivity
+  A Regional Edge (RE) is part of Voltera global network that provides connectivity to services.
-  to services.

 Demo Brews Application
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now you are ready to set up a HTTP Load Balancer to serve the single-page application, the API server and the static images.
+Now you are ready to set up an HTTP Load Balancer to serve the single-page application, the API server and the static images.

 Exercise 1: Create an HTTP Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~